ColeBallard/basic-password-manager/README.md

 attribute - value
 ```

-2. Ensure that between each attribute and value is the string ` - ` and between each service group is a new line.
+2. Ensure that between each attribute and value is a dash with spaces around it and between each service group is a new line.

 3. Save the text file, then run **main.exe**.